coldbox-modules/GrowthBookSDK/README.md

 ## Requirements

-This runs on Lucee 5+ and Adobe CF 2023+.
+This runs on BoxLang, Lucee 5+ and Adobe CF 2023+.
 It may work on other versions, but I haven't tested it.
 The SDK is set up as a ColdBox module, however it will also work with WireBox standalone or just a legacy app.

 ## Installation